 16. Pause before you walk into your home.
 When you arrive at home, take one more moment of silence (10 seconds will do), closing your eyes for a big inhale and a slow exhale (or two).

 17. Greet your home with gratitude.
 Greet each person or animal that you live with with as much gratitude as you can, looking into their eyes and honoring their presence.
 You can even look at yourself in the mirror.
 You may feel enthusiasm some days, tenderness on others, and frustration at times.
 Whatever you’re feeling, try to consciously generate sincere appreciation for something or someone.

 - Which of the above practices are you willing/excited to try?

 - How do you reduce stress at work now?
 Are there any practices that really work for you?

-Please share your thoughts, stress-relieving practices, positive affirmations for the workday, morning and evening routines for peace, and any inspiring experiences with me in the comments.
+Please share your thoughts, stress-relieving practices, positive affirmations for the workday, morning and evening routines for peace, and any inspiring stories of change with me in the comments.

 Be the light in a cloud.
 Share these suggestions with someone who might truly appreciate a change.